brunoruviaro/openmusictheory/cadenceTypes.md

 title: Classical cadence types
 ---

+I really like Authentic Cadences, and I hate the others.

 A *cadence* is a point of arrival that punctuates the end of a musical unit, such as a phrase, theme, large formal section, or movement.
 A cadence is at once a harmonic, melodic, rhythmic, and formal event, but cadences tend to be grouped according to different ways in which harmony and melody articulate that point of arrival.

 ## Authentic and half cadences